PongsatornChan/RTI-Prometheus_Integration/README.md

 ## Building the Example :wrench:

+NOTE: In CMakeList.txt, you need to check and change paths accordingly.

 To build this example, first run CMake to generate the corresponding build files.
 We recommend you use a separate directory to store all the generated files (e.g., ./build).